gary-crosby/asteroidattack/README.md

 I created this project for my post-secondary students who, in one course, use p5.js to create a game, puzzle, etc. So, the project is intended to be an example of a simple game that can be created using p5.js.

 It was a quick build so it contains some sloppy or inefficient code.
-And it could also use a few additional gameplay elements to make it more fun.
+And to make it more fun it could use a few additional gameplay elements.
 But it works well enough for the intended purpose of a demo.

 Regardless of how you install the game, **you must run it from a server**.